iotaledger/wiki-legacy/multisigs.md

 ### Spending inputs

 Spending of inputs includes the signing of the transfers bundle with the private keys of each co-signer.
 The signing has to be done in the exact same order as was followed when generating the multi-signature address.
-Each co-signer has 2 bundle entries reserved for their signature, assuming 54 trit security was used, as is the current standard.
+Each co-signer has 2 bundle entries reserved for their signature, assuming 162 trit (~256 bit) security was used, as is the current standard.

 When spending inputs, it's important to keep in mind what happens with the remainder.
 As is currently the case, if there is a remainder, the co-signers need to define a new multi-signature address to which the remainder balance gets sent to.
 This means that this new multi-signature address needs to be generated before making a transaction.